 Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 First of all, it is not Indian food and not “almost like Indian food”, which is what a lot of people tend to believe when they first arrive to the island (myself included, I have to shamefully admit).
 The concept of eating rice with several different curries is similar, but everything else from main ingredients to cooking techniques to spices vary.
-There’s definitely South Indian influence in Lankan cuisine, especially when it comes to short eats (street snacks), but the two have distinctly different flavors.
+There’s definitely South Indian influence in Sri Lankan cuisine, especially when it comes to short eats (street snacks), but the two have distinctly different flavors.

 food-tour-colobo-sri-lanka